-PSYC-362 Topics Laboratory
+PSYC-362 Topics Laboratory (3)

 The course will cover research methods typically used to investigate a particular topic in psychology (the topic will vary depending on student interests and the interests of the instructor).
 Students will learn how to critically read journal articles and will conduct one or more guided and/or independent empirical research projects related to the topic under study.
 Students will also communicate their findings in both written and oral formats.
 This is a writing-intensive course.
 Note: This course may be used to satisfy a psychology laboratory requirement for either the B.A. or the B.S. degree in Psychology.
-Spring 2012 Topic: Group Dynamics Students will apply the theories about group dynamics, such as social influence, group formation, decision making, and conflict management, when conducting independent research.
-Required tasks include reading literature, designing and executing studies, collecting and analyzing data, and communicating research results in written and oral formats.
+Fall 2013 Topic: The Evolution of Decision Making The research conducted in this laboratory course will focus on human decision-making.
+The emphasis will be on research questions that can be derived from and described with concepts in evolutionary psychology.